MolSSI/QCFractal/README.md

   }
 }
 ```
-Again, molecule is the `_id` of the referenced molecule. `value_n` will be replaced with proper values eventually, they are just placeholders.
+Again, molecule is the `_id` of the referenced molecule.
 Again, a manual reference.